jonlpersson/ed-latimore/site/_products/more-detail-than-summaries-less-time-than-reading-book.md

           Frankl concludes that meaning comes from dedication to a worthy cause or another person, allowing even severely suffering people to find the strength to endure and prevail.
+      - heading: '"The Cure For Hate" by Tony McAleer'
+        text: >-
+          Tony McAleer recounts his years spent immersed in the 1980s and 1990s white supremacist movement, which provided an outlet for his rage and need for belonging in the wake of childhood trauma.
+Though convinced of the righteousness of the racist ideology at the time, his eventual disillusionment and hunger for personal growth led him to not only renounce hate and violence but become an educator and advocate for the disengagement of other extremists.
 ---